 The total program requirement for the Bachelor of Science Degree in Ministry Leadership is 122 semester credit hours.
-These semester credit hours are composed of the following blocks: 41 semester credit hours in general education; 51 semester credit hours in the Ministry Leadership major; and 21 semester credit hours of the student's chosen track of Bible/Theology, Worship Studies, or World Missions.
-Six additional semester credit hours are reserved for general electives.
+These semester credit hours are composed of the following blocks: 44 semester credit hours in general education; 54 semester credit hours in the Ministry Leadership major; and 21 semester credit hours of the student's chosen track of Bible/Theology, Worship Studies, or World Missions.
+Three additional semester credit hours are reserved for a general elective.